Santoshkr777/Santoshkr777/README.md

 ### Here is What I'm Working On! 👋

-Hi, I'm Santosh, a Full Stack Developer 🚀 from India, currently, I'm a Blogger 🙍🏽‍♂️, Freelancer 👨🏽‍💻, Beside's programming, I enjoy podcasts and travelling.
+Hi, I'm Santosh, a Full Stack Developer 🚀 from India, currently, I'm a Freelancer 👨🏽‍💻, Beside's programming, I enjoy podcasts and travelling.

 **Talking about Personal Stuffs:**